Chaffee (Rockview) to Delta Trackage Rights On The St. Louis Southwestern (SSW) - Inquiry

 75 years ago: March 22, 1929

-Construction work on building of new Missouri Pacific Railroad line from Thebes Bridge to Cape Girardeau is under way on section of line near Illmo; one of big projects to be undertaken in construction work will be building of bridge over Diversion Channel.
+Construction work on building of new Missouri Pacific Railroad line from Thebes Bridge to Cape Girardeau is under way on section of line near Illmo.
+One of the big projects to be undertaken in construction work will be building of bridge over Diversion Channel.

 Attached Files: